Are you overlooking important terms on your legal contract? Read more

 • Immigration

-The law is an immensely powerful tool but like all tools if it is used by people who are not respectful of it, or use it to further their own ends then it is a dangerous one.
-An insight to the law and how it is used against some communities and marginalised groups is essential for those who wish to either affect change or who wish to work within the criminal justice system.
-The criminal justice system increasingly impacts our daily lives, a working knowledge of the system helps to keep it in check and is necessary to bring about change to make the criminal justice system fairer.
+The law is an immensely powerful tool, but if it’s used by people who don’t respect it or use it to further their own ends, it becomes a dangerous one.
+An insight into the law and how it is used against some communities and marginalised groups is essential for those who wish to affect change or work within the criminal justice system.
+The criminal justice system increasingly impacts our daily lives, so a working knowledge of the system helps to keep it in check and is necessary to bring about change to make the system fairer for all.

 Discover more about our LLB (Hons) with Criminology.